from mine / to keep

 poem

-Alana Dao, Maggie Fiori, Nicole Manganelli, Raquel P Miller, Midori Morrow, Maya Skylark, and meg willing.
+Includes work by Alana Dao, Hannah DeAngelis, Maggie Fiori, Audrey Gidman, Talia Gordon, Molly Hess, Cora Kircher, Nicole Manganelli, Raquel P Miller, Midori Morrow, Sarah Patterson, Maya Skylark, meg willing.

 artists